0xkianu/ARTIC/README.md

 The Art institute of Chicago wants to add more artwork to their collections.
 It asks the following:

 1. Added use of additional API, Dall-e https://beta.openai.com/docs/introduction/overviewLinks to an external site.
     * TO USE THIS FUNCTIONALITY YOU MUST PULL FROM GITHUB, AND RUN LOCALLY.
-YOU WILL ALSO NEED TO CREATE A FILE IN SAME DIRECTORY AS INDEX.HTML NAMED CONFIG.JS WITH THE FOLLOWING VARIABLE: var config = {
+YOU WILL ALSO NEED TO CREATE A FILE IN SAME DIRECTORY AS INDEX.HTML NAMED CONFIG.JS WITH THE FOLLOWING VARIABLE.
+YOU WILL NEED TO GET YOUR OWN API KEY  FROM THE SITE:

+    var config = {
-	    MY_KEY: '<API KEY>'
+	    MY_KEY: 'API KEY'
     }

 2. Added landing page, using bootstrap, and modified the theme to my liking.